shashi/shashi.github.io/index.md

 I'm exploring [program transformations](https://en.wikipedia.org/wiki/Program_transformation) for scientific computing using the [Julia programming language](https://julialang.org/).
 I'm interested in rule-based expression rewriting, high-performance computing, and interactive visualization software.

 I'm excited by software tools that make life easier for those who do and teach Science.
 My advisor is [Prof. Alan Edelman](http://www-math.mit.edu/~edelman/).
-In Fall 2020, I am a teaching assistant for the [18.S191 Introduction to Computational Thinking](https://computationalthinking.mit.edu/) course.
+In Fall 2020, I was a teaching assistant for the [18.S191 Introduction to Computational Thinking](https://computationalthinking.mit.edu/) course.
 It's online and free for anyone!

 Previously, I was a Principal Software Engineer at [Julia Computing](https://juliacomputing.com) where I co-developed [JuliaDB](https://juliadb.org/).